- Access to Longhorn Dam and the Colorado River

 Here is an in-browser PDF map of Roy Guerrero Park.

 Also note that if baseball games are happening, the parking lots may be crowded.
-Morning visitors likely won’t need to worry about this.
+Early morning visitors likely won’t need to worry about this.